noi-techpark/odh-docs/source/datasets.rst

 .. versionchanged:: 2020.09 Renamed weather-siag dataset to weather-forecast

+.. versionchanged:: 2020.09 Ordered datasets in alphabetical order

-.. versionadded:: 2020.09 Added venue and eventshort datasets
+.. versionadded:: 2020.09 Added article, common, venue and eventshort datasets

 The following information is provided for each of the above-listed dataset: